dotnet/dotnet-console-games/Projects/Wumpus World/README.md

 ## Input

 This game uses commands.
-Each screen will give you the list of available commands you may use at the time.
+Type out the command you wish to use and press `enter`.

+Commands:
 - `quit`
 - `info`
 - `up`